DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/Transformation/index.rst

 TaskManager plugins
 -------------------

 By default the standard plugin (BySE) sets job's destination depending on the location of its input data.

 Starting from v6r13 a new **ByJobType**
 TaskManager plugin has been introduced, so that different rules for site destinations can be specified for each JobType.
+This plugin allows so-called "mesh processing", i.e. depending on the job type, some sites may become eligible for "helping" other sites to run jobs that normally would only be running at the site where data is located.
 In order to use the ByJobType plugin, one has to:

 * Set CS section Operations/Transformations/DestinationPlugin = ByJobType